 There is nothing your camera's auto modes do that you can't do for yourself.
 And I can help you with my courses and workshops.
 By investing in yourself you truly will be able to feel great when you put one of your images on the wall, or see it getting 1000s of like on Flikr....

-If you're starting out with photography and want to take photos you're proud of the place to begin is my beginners DVD / Download Digital Photography Exposed - the movie.
+If you're starting out with photography and want to take photos you're proud of then place to begin is my Ultimate Beginners Course.
 Then when you've mastered your camera you have to learn how to think like a photographer so you can string it all together, seamlessly and effortlessly.
 You can't BE a photographer if you can't THINK like a photographer, just as you can't BE a musician if you don't THINK like a musician.

 My 7 Building Blocks of Photography 7 week course explains this thought process which links the creative and technical aspects of photography with weekly tutorials, videos and exercises.